shaw-wong/Malmo/CNN_by_Chong Feng/Readme.md

 	augmentation:

-		original: The original images used for data augmentation.
-		output: The output images by data augmentation.
-		split: The splited training and validation images and their labels.
+		original: The original images used for data augmentation. output  : The output images by data augmentation. split   : The splited training and validation images and their labels.
 		          Validation is called test here.

 	augmentation_example: Some data augmentation examples used for report.